tommy351/kosko/README.md

 ### Create a Component

-Install `@kosko/template-deployed-service` and run `kosko new` to create a new component.
+Create a new component with `@kosko/template-deployed-service` template.

 ```sh
 npx @kosko/template-deployed-service --name nginx --image nginx